lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/events.md

 }
 ```

-See the [documentation for `this` on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) for more information.
+See the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this" target="_blank" rel="noopener">documentation for `this` on MDN</a> for more information.

 ## Setting event listener options